 When considering costs, it is also important to consider the “biological cost” of dental treatment; that is, the biological impact it has on the tooth and the likelihood of needing future treatment.
 The biological cost of having a denture or a tooth-supported bridge is far greater than that of an implant, and when this is taken into consideration, the dental implant is much more cost-effective.

-Dental implants are placed under local anaesthetic, similar to any other routine dental treatment.
+As with any other routine dental treatment, dental implants are placed under local anaesthetic.
 We provide additional sedation options to ensure you are as comfortable as possible.